 A field trip is carefully planned by the classroom teacher to support the school curriculum.
 Students are expected to follow the same behaviour guidelines as they would in their classroom.
-Further to this, the students represent the school when they are in the larger community and they are, therefore, expected to conduct themselves appropriately and in a manner, which brings pride to the school.
-Students unable to follow behaviour guidelines at school or on field trips may lose the privilege of participating in future field trip experiences and will instead remain under supervision at school.
-Parents will be informed if this situation occurs.
+Further to this, the students represent the school when they are in the larger community and they are, therefore, expected to conduct themselves appropriately, and in a mapper, which brings pride to the school.